 NEJM Catalyst Insights Council members weigh in on the barriers and path forward to value-based health care.

-Hoangmai Pham & Paul B. Ginsburg
+Article by Hoangmai Pham & Paul B. Ginsburg

 To truly redesign a system, one has to take a holistic approach and move multiple levers in concert, rather than fiddling with individual factors serially and hoping for a coordinated effect.